 I had three sons, and I raised them by myself for the most part.
 What a disappointment!
 They were idle and careless.
 The two eldest weren’t able to keep any sort of job.
-They kept coming home and lying around, expecting me to serve them hand and foot.
+They kept coming home, expecting me to serve them hand and foot.

 My youngest was a bit more helpful.
 He would look after the hens.
-When the older boys saw him milking the cow they began to call him “Pinkel.”
-Then all the other boys in the neighbourhood called him the same name.
+When the older boys saw him milking the cow, they began to call him “Pinkel.”
+Then all the other boys in the neighborhood called him the same name.

-Oh, I tell you those boys would still be stretched out in front of the fire if I had not put my foot down!
+Oh, I tell you those boys would still be stretched out in front of the fire if I hadn’t put my foot down!
 I told them that since they would not look for work in the area, they could go away and seek it elsewhere.
-I soon regretted my words, because Pinkel leapt at the idea.
+Pinkel leapt at the idea.
 “Don’t worry, mother,” he said.
-“I’ll make a fortune and then I’ll send for you to keep house for me!”
+“I’ll make a fortune and then I’ll send for you, and you can come and keep house for me!”

 They’ve been gone a long time now, and I don’t imagine I’ll see them again.
 Do I miss them?
 Frankly, no. I have enough to do just looking after myself!